linkerd/website/linkerd.io/content/2.11/tasks/upgrade.md

 ## Upgrade notice: stable-2.11.0

-The minimum Kubernetes version supported is `v1.17.0`.
+The minimum Kubernetes version supported is now `v1.17.0`.

 There are two breaking changes in the 2.11.0 release: pods in `ingress` no longer support non-HTTP traffic to meshed workloads; and the proxy no longer forwards traffic to ports that are bound only to localhost.

-Additionally, users of the multi-cluster extension will need to re-link their cluster after upgrading.
+Users of the multi-cluster extension will need to re-link their cluster after upgrading.

+The Linkerd proxy container is now the *first* container in the pod.
+This may affect tooling that assumed the application was the first container in the pod.

 ### Control plane changes